Spain's Podemos says Germany, IMF put European project at risk

 Spain’s Podemos (“We Can”) surprised by taking five seats in elections for the European Parliament last May, just months after its formation, demonstrating how austerity-weary Spaniards were turning away from establishment parties as has been the case across Europe.

-Podemos and rivals Ciudadanos (Citizens), a party billing itself as centrist, have chipped away at voter support for the older Socialists and ruling centre-right People’s Party (PP) to turn the general election into a four-way race in just one year.
-(Reporting By Silvio Castellanos and Pablo Foley; Writing by Elisabeth O‘Leary; Editing by Tom Brown)
+Podemos and rivals Ciudadanos (Citizens), a party billing itself as centrist, have chipped away at voter support for the older Socialists and ruling center-right People’s Party (PP) to turn the general election into a four-way race in just one year.

+Reporting By Silvio Castellanos and Pablo Foley; Writing by Elisabeth O'Leary; Editing by Tom Brown